hyomuk-kim/hyomuk-kim.github.io/_portfolio/project1_visual_odometry.md

 ---
 <!-- <br/><img src='/images/500x300.png'> -->

-_Information_
+> Info.
-* _Jan.
+  _Jan.
 2022 ~ Present at Robot Intelligence Team with 3 members._

+> Note
-> _Since this is an ongoing project, please understand that I can only provide a somewhat abstract description and cannot go into detailed explanations here due to security concerns._
+  _Since this is an ongoing project, please understand that I can only provide a somewhat abstract description and cannot go into detailed explanations here due to security concerns._

 ### Goal